 Legalization means removing all penalties for a specific activity that was previously prohibited.
 There may still be restrictions on the sale or use of legalized substances.

-For example, cannabis was recently legalized in the state, but there are heavy restrictions imposed for both the seller and the buyer.
+For example, cannabis was recently legalized in the state, but heavy restrictions are imposed for both the seller and the buyer.

 Decriminalization is different because it seeks to remove the penalties for possessing a given substance but may still bring fines and confiscation.
 Decriminalized substances are still technically illegal, and vendors can’t legally sell these substances.

-California is very close to decriminalizing psychedelics under SB519.
-The state has already legalized the sale of cannabis for non-medical use and will likely continue this trend of reducing penalties for other non-addictive drugs as well.
+California was very close to decriminalizing psychedelics under SB519.
+The state has already legalized the sale of cannabis for non-medical use and will likely continue this trend of reducing penalties for other non-addictive drugs.

 Senator Scott Wiener (who introduced SB5919) believes drug use isn’t a criminal issue; rather, it’s a health issue.
 He also accepts the proven health benefits of these substances.